 - Ginger

 I was recommended to give these a go by a chemist many years ago after having no success with travel calm.
-They were called Sea-Band travel sickness kits and sold for about 20 dollars for 2 wrist bands.
-The science behind these wrist bands is to provide medication-free nausea prevention.
-This is done by applying a small amount of pressure on the Nei Kuan acupressure point on your wrist via a plastic stud in the wrist band.
+They were called Sea-Band travel sickness kits and sold for about 20 dollars for two wristbands.
+The science behind these wristbands is to provide medication-free nausea prevention.
+This is done by applying a small amount of pressure on your wrist’s Nei Kuan acupressure point via a plastic stud in the wristband.
 I was very sceptical of this concept at first but was very surprised that they somehow managed to work.
-For many years I have worn these wrist straps not knowing exactly how they work but confident that they are actually helping.
+For many years, I have worn these wrist straps, not knowing exactly how they work but confident that they are actually helping.

 Does Ginger help with seasickness?

-Another alternative therapy that comes up frequently is the usage of ginger root as a herbal remedy.
-There is no scientific evidence to show that this works but many naturopaths and herbal outlets will claim that it has calming properties that help digestion and prevent nausea feelings.
+Another alternative therapy that comes up frequently is using ginger root as a herbal remedy.
+There is no scientific evidence to show that this works, but many naturopaths and herbal outlets will claim that it has calming properties that help digestion and prevent nausea feelings.
 These can be taken as pills, powders and drinks.
 I tried on many occasions taking ginger pills before venturing out and found they did nothing for me other than tasting horrible when being thrown up overboard.

 General ways to avoid seasickness

-The below points are things that I do for every outing to beat seasickness when boating and fishing.
-When I skip one of these steps I find that I’m a lot more prone to being seasick.
+The points below are things that I do for every outing to prevent seasickness when boating and fishing.
+When I skip one of these steps, I find that I’m much more prone to being seasick.

 Preparation is the best way to prevent seasickness

-Before preparing for your fishing trip there are some very basic fundamentals that you must do to help manage motion sickness.
+Before preparing for your fishing trip, there are some fundamentals that you must follow to help manage motion sickness.

 - Avoid going out in rough, choppy conditions with high winds and high swells.
-Learn how to predict marine weather conditions by watching the video below.
-Locally there are helpful links such as Meteye for wind, and swell forecasts.
+Watch the video below to learn how to predict marine weather conditions.
+Locally, there are helpful links, such as Meteye, for wind and swell forecasts.

 - Develop good eating and drinking habits before going out to sea.
-Eat and drink lightly the night before but enough to stay hydrated.
-Always avoid heavy drinking of alcohol the night before.
+Eat and drink lightly the night before, but enough to stay hydrated.
+Avoid heavy alcohol consumption the night before.

 - Rig up your fishing gear before venturing out.
 The main reason for this is to avoid the need to look down.
 Looking down makes you lose your perception and encourages nausea.
-Tying knots and rigs whilst you are looking down and bouncing around is just bad news for motion sickness.
-When I have to do this I then generally spend the next 5 minutes looking straight at something in the distance to regain my composure.
-I also dress freely to allow the fresh air to make contact with my skin which seems to help greatly.
+Tying knots and rigs while looking down and bouncing around is just bad news for motion sickness.
+When I have to do this, I then generally spend the next 5 minutes looking straight at something in the distance to regain my composure.
+I also dress freely to allow the fresh air to touch my skin, which seems to help immensely.

 - Get a good night’s sleep the night before going on a boat.
-This is a must as drowsiness seems to accelerate concentration levels, dizziness and seasickness.
-They collide and it’s not pleasant when they do.
+This is a must, as drowsiness accelerates concentration levels, dizziness and seasickness.
+They collide, and it’s not pleasant when they do.
 The best remedy is a good night’s rest before going out.
 This is especially true for those who suffer from inner ear imbalance or headaches.

-- Where possible be the driver of the vessel and not the passenger.
-Have you ever been carsick? was it when you were the passenger or the driver?
+- Where possible, it should be the driver of the vessel and not the passenger.
+Have you ever been carsick?
+Was it when you were the passenger or the driver?
 In all my experiences and those that I have spoken with on this topic, all agree that it’s generally when you were the passenger.
-It’s surprising but the same logic does apply when you’re on a boat.
-I think for those with motion imbalance by being the driver you are gaining some level of control.
+It’s surprising, but the same logic does apply when you’re on a boat.
+I think for those with motion imbalance, by being the driver, you are gaining some level of control.

-- Avoid staring at your sounder or mobile phone for extended periods of time whilst at sea.
-This will take your eyes off the horizon which is used by your eyes as a point of reference to stay balanced.
+- Avoid staring at your sounder or mobile phone for extended periods of time while at sea.
+This will take your eyes off the horizon, which your eyes use as a point of reference to stay balanced.

 - Pick a non-moving object in the distance.
 It might be a hill, a tree or a building.
 Keep this as your line of sight.
-Anytime you feel queasy stop what you are doing and keep fixated on this line of sigh until the queasiness stops.
-This stops you from focusing on the constant movement which is the root cause of seasickness.
+Anytime you feel queasy, stop what you are doing and keep fixated on this line of sigh until the queasiness stops.
+This stops you from focusing on the constant movement, the root cause of seasickness.

-- Invest in a life jacket that is comfortable and breathable.
-Getting overheating or feeling restricted are ways that can bring on feeling nausea.
+- Invest in a comfortable and breathable life jacket.
+Overheating or feeling restricted can cause nausea.

 Final notes from the author

-I hope you enjoyed this article How to Prevent Seasickness when Fishing.
+I hope you enjoyed this article, How to Prevent Seasickness when Fishing.
 All this advice will be from yours truly, someone who has suffered from seasickness for many years.
-Boating is a great pass time so hopefully, with practice, you’ll overcome seasickness.
-For locals, Port Phillip Bay and Western Port are great fishing destinations here are some GPS hotspots to get you started.
+Boating is a great pass time, so hopefully, you’ll overcome seasickness with practice.
+For locals, Port Phillip Bay and Western Port are great fishing destinations.
+Here are some GPS hotspots to get you started.
 I hope you find this article useful and encourage you to share your feedback and experiences by emailing us at enquiries@fishingmad.com.au